Finding The Best SEO/Marketing Provider For You

 Using an analogy… hiring a marketing strategist or consultant buys you an orchestra leader.
 Without hiring someone to orchestrate the many contributors to the marketing effort, you will have to do it.

-When hiring a firm to provide marketing services for you ask them how they intend to orchestrate your total campaign.
+When hiring an agency to provide marketing services for you, ask them how they intend to orchestrate your total campaign.
 Who is the conductor?
 How many members in the orchestra?
 Can you bring your own musicians? (your web designer or blogger, for example).

 DON’T UNDER INVEST